 Quick to make: Whipped up in just 5 minutes and all made in just one bowl.

-If you have a well-stocked gluten-free pantry chances are you already have the ingredients you need to make these cookie dough protein bars.
-Likewise, learn everything you need to know about making homemade protein bars (step-by-step guide!).
+If you have well-stocked gluten-free pantry essentials, chances are you already have the ingredients you need to make these homemade cookie dough protein bars.

-Vegan vanilla protein powder; The kind of protein powder you choose will alter the texture and the flavor of the cookie dough bars.
-For the best results, use Genuine Health fermented vegan protein powder.
+- Vanilla protein powder.
+The kind of protein powder you choose will alter the texture and the flavor of the protein cookie dough bars.
+Since there's not a ton of sweetness, make sure you enjoy your protein powder.

-Tapioca flour; This is what helps hold the bottom layer of the cookie dough bars together so that you can actually keep them at room temperature without having them fall apart.
-Arrowroot powder should work fine here too.
+- Tapioca flour: This is what helps hold the bottom layer of the protein bars together so that you can actually keep them at room temperature without having them fall apart.
+Arrowroot powder or cornstarch should work fine here, too.

-Know that if you love the cookie dough flavor, you'll also enjoy this cookie dough protein smoothie too.
+Below are some tasty ideas to create "new" protein bars with the same base.
+Know that if you love the cookie dough flavor, you'll also enjoy this high-protein cookie dough smoothie too.

 How To Make Cookie Dough Protein Bars